oeru/techblog/drupal8/modules/colorbox/README.txt

   existing HTML.
 * Preloads upcoming images in a photo group.
 * Currently used on more than 2 million websites.
-* Released under the MIT License
+* Released under the MIT License.

 REQUIREMENTS